danielfett/eudi-credential-formats/PID-de-option1/README.md

         "DE"
     ],

-    "gender": "female",         # residence permit only
+    "gender": "female",                 # available for residence permit only "birth_family_name": "Gabler",
-    "birth_family_name": "Gabler",

     "place_of_birth": {